 Licensees shall also maintain training records on the training and qualifications of all workers.
 These records shall be managed and controlled, and may be requested by CNSC staff at any time.
 Additionally, workers' supervisors and managers shall have immediate, unencumbered and readily available access to the records.
-The training record for each worker, including temporary workers and contractors, shall include all qualifications and certifications held, the expiration dates for time-sensitive qualifications and certifications or recertification requirements. all qualifications and certifications granted by or relied on by the licensee to fulfill requirements of this document.
-Records shall include expiration dates for time-sensitive qualifications and certifications, and all requalification or recertification requirements.
+The training record for each worker, including temporary workers and contractors, shall include all qualifications and certifications held, the expiration dates for time sensitive qualifications and certifications, and all requalification or recording temporary and certifications and certifications granted by or relied on by the licensee to fulfill requirements of this document.
+Records shall include expiration dates for timesensitive qualifications and certifications, and all requalification or recertification requirements.